-On July 10th we got a positive ID on our man, this time holed up in some motel in Orcutt.
+On the 10th we got a positive ID on our man, this time holed up in some motel in Orcutt.
 Word was he was sooner or later going to try to catch a flight back to Australia, and there were flights to SFO from Santa Maria Airport just a few miles south.
 We had over a dozen men with us, his car completely surrounded in the parking lot, and all that was left to do was knock on his door.
 House calls are unpleasant enough, but motel calls?
-Be my guest.
+We drew straws for them.
 I announced myself and tapped a few times with the butt of my gun, glancing back at my men.
 The odds were comfortably in our favor, and if we’d gotten this far Cameron must’ve known it too.
 To my surprise, he opened the door and just stared dumbly, as if I was here pitching him our latest and greatest vacuum.
 I frisked him, he was clean, and I covered him in the corner as the rest of my men searched his room.
 Another scorchingly hot day.
 We locked eyes.

 “Nice car.
 Alpine white.
 Doesn’t come out for another two years, does it?”

 I glanced around.
 Somehow, no one else was hearing this.

 I obliged.
 I didn’t know what to say.
 We just smoked together in silence.

 On our way back to the station, Cameron again leaned as close as he could to me from the backseat and said I never answered his question.